 Employees who operate school vehicles are subject to drug and alcohol testing if a commercial driver's license is required to operate the school vehicle and the school vehicle transports sixteen or more persons including the driver or the school vehicle weighs twenty-six thousand one pounds or more.
 For purposes of the drug and alcohol testing program, the term "employees" includes applicants who have been offered a position to operate a school vehicle.

 The employees operating a school vehicle as described above are subject to pre-employment drug testing and random, reasonable suspicion and post-accident drug and alcohol testing.
 Employees operating school vehicles will not perform a safety-sensitive function within four hours of using alcohol.
 Employees governed by this policy are subject to the drug and alcohol testing program beginning the first day they operate or are offered a position to operate school vehicles and continue to be subject to the drug and alcohol testing program as long as they may be required to perform a safety-sensitive function as it is defined in the administrative regulations.
-Employees with questions about the drug and alcohol testing program may contact the school district contact person, transportation director at 819 North 16th Street, Denison, Iowa 51442.
+Employees with questions about the drug and alcohol testing program may contact the school district contact person, Director of Transportation at 819 North 16th Street, Denison, Iowa 51442.

-IASB Drug and Alcohol Testing Program (IDATP) Web site: http://www.ia-sb.org/MemberBenefits.aspx?id=304
+IASB Drug and Alcohol Testing Program (IDATP) Web site: https://www.ia-sb.org/Main/Affiliated_Programs/Iowa_Drug_Alcohol_Testing_Program.aspx

 Information about resources for a substance-free awareness program and related services may be obtained from the school district's employee assistance program, the Department of Education at (515) 281-3021 or Department of Health, Substance Abuse Division at (515) 281-3641.
 For regulations and forms, http://www.fmcsa.dot.gov/rules-regulations/topics/drug/drug.html